Mirages: On Anthropomorphism in Dialogue Systems: Recommendations

-\paragraph{Consider the appropriateness of anthropomorphic tools} Given our inherent nature to attribute meaning to signals, one must consider the \emph{appropriateness of the tool and use cases}~\citep{dinan-etal-2022-safetykit,stochastic_parrots} when designing dialogue systems, in order to avoid the (over-)integration of anthropomorphic cues.
+\paragraph{Consider the Appropriateness of Anthropomorphic Tools} Given our inherent nature to attribute meaning to signals, one must consider the \emph{appropriateness of the tool and use cases}~\citep{stochastic_parrots,dinan-etal-2022-safetykit} when designing dialogue systems, in order to avoid the (over-)integration of anthropomorphic cues.
 Indeed, it is only within a given context that one can make judgement on whether anthropomorphism is a concern.
-For instance, anthropomorphising one's vacuum cleaning robot (i.e. shouting at it in frustration for not cleaning appropriately), is of less concern than anthropomorphising a dialogue system marketed as `social' or `empathetic', or technology sold as a `singular oracle of (all) knowledge'.
-We therefore argue that developers need to focus on the appropriateness of anthropomorphic tools in order to limit the negative consequences of anthropomorphism which can lead to false impressions of a system's capabilities.
+For instance, personifying one's vacuum cleaning robot (i.e. shouting at it in frustration for not cleaning properly), is of less concern than the anthropomorphism of a dialogue system marketed as `social' or `empathetic', or technology sold as a `singular oracle of (all) knowledge'.
+We therefore argue that developers should move towards focusing on the appropriateness of anthropomorphic tools in order to limit the negative consequences of anthropomorphism which can lead to false impressions of a system's capabilities.

-\paragraph{Reassess research goals} Traditionally, the goal of Artificial Intelligence research has been to create systems that would exhibit intelligence indistinguishable from human behaviour.
-Text-to-speech systems for instance, are evaluated on how natural and fluent the output sounds.
-Though intelligence and understanding should not be conflated with systems that exhibit humanlike behaviour \citep{bender-koller-2020-climbing}, the human tendency to anthropomorphise convinces us of a machine's apparent intelligence \citep{PROUDFOOT2011950}.
-It is in part due to this longstanding goal of anthropomorphic systems that there only exists a small body of work that does not seek to anthropomorphise, despite the growing awareness of the harms that can arise from anthropomorphising systems.
+\paragraph{Reassess Research Goals} Traditionally, the goal of Artificial Intelligence research has been to create systems that would exhibit intelligence indistinguishable from humans.
+TTS systems for instance, are evaluated on how natural and fluent the output sounds.
+Though intelligence and understanding should not be conflated with systems that exhibit humanlike behaviour~\citep{bender-koller-2020-climbing}, the human tendency to anthropomorphise convinces us of a machine's apparent intelligence~\citep{PROUDFOOT2011950}.
+It is in part due to this longstanding goal of anthropomorphic systems that there only exists a small body of work that does \emph{not} seek anthropomorphism, despite growing awareness of its harms.
+Furthermore, these studies exist in isolation, and the taxonomy introduced in this paper highlights that we lack an approach that quantifies linguistic factors and relates them to possible harms and risks.